 The cortex has distinct pathology and expression depending upon each layer.

 The zona glomerulosa can present with primary pathologies such as idiopathic adrenal nodular hyperplasia, adrenocortical carcinoma, and adenoma.
 Secondarily, it can present with renal artery stenosis and renin tumors.

 The zona reticularis can present with ambiguous genitalia in females and can present in older children with pseudo precocious puberty and increased bone age.
 These signs are most commonly seen in congenital adrenal hyperplasia and adrenal adenomas and carcinomas.

 The most common pathology in the medulla is pheochromocytoma.
 The tumors will secrete catecholamines resulting in symptoms of hypertension, headache, hyperhidrosis, palpitations, and pallor.
 There are several genetic conditions that can predispose to pheochromocytoma: Von Hippel-Lindau (autosomal dominant defect in repair gene on Chr.
 3) and MEN2A and 2B.

 Investigative tests are to check urine for vanillylmandelic acid (VMA) from the breakdown of epinephrine and norepinephrine.
 Treatment with α-blockers and β-blockers is for symptom relief and a safe anesthetic induction, followed by surgical resection of the tumor.

 The condition follows the ’10 % rule’, where 10% will be malignant, 10 % will be bilateral, 10 % outside the adrenal gland, 10 % calcify, and 10 % pediatrics.

 In pediatric patients, neuroblastoma is the third most common pediatric cancer (ALL being the first).
 Neuroblastoma accounts for 15 % of all pediatric cancer deaths.
-It also originates from neural crest and can be found in the adrenal medulla and sympathetic chain.
+It also originates from the neural crest and can be found in the adrenal medulla and sympathetic chain.

 The zona glomerulosa secretes aldosterone.
 When there is a loss of aldosterone, as seen in adrenal hypoplasia, the mineralocorticoid fludrocortisone can be used to replace the aldosterone effects.
 This treatment is often combined with salt tablets or free restriction of salt in the patient’s diet.

 The zona fasciculata secretes glucocorticoids.
 They can be used in many different clinical settings, for instance, to treat asthma and decrease systemic inflammation.
 Direct replacement as seen in adrenal hypoplasia can be treated with long-term dexamethasone replacement.

 The zona reticularis produces androgens that are converted in the periphery to testosterone.
 Exogenous testosterone can be used as a replacement.